 Academic Integrity: Academic dishonesty will not be tolerated.
 You are expected to uphold the ideas of academic honesty.
 All work that is graded must be your own.
 This policy applies to all work attempted in this course.
-If this policy is violated the student will receive an F for the assignment and will be dropped with an F. For more details on what is considered cheating, see the South Plains College catalog.
-If you are caught cheating on any assignment, you will not be allowed to take another class with me in the future.
+If this policy is violated the student will receive an F for the assignment.
+If any case of academic dishonesty occurs, you will lose the privilege of allowing your final exam to replace your lowest test grade.
+Furthermore, the instructor preserves the right to drop you from the course with an F. You will also never be allowed to take another course with this instructor in the future.
+For more details on what is considered cheating, see the South Plains College catalog.
+The instructor will make the decision to report you to the college and have the academic dishonesty put on your permanent record.
+If you are caught cheating on any assignment, you will not be allowed to take another class with this instructor in the future.